ansibleguy76/ansibleforms/README.md

 cp ./persistent/forms.yaml.example ./persistent/forms.yaml
 ```
 ## Modify the .env.development (or .env.production) to your needs
-- enable https if needed and set the certificate
+- enable https if needed and set the certificates (the code comes with self signed certficates)
 - update forms path and log path
 - set mysql server connection details
 ## Modify the forms.yaml to your needs